1872–73 in English football

 The 1872–73 season was the second season of competitive football in England.
+When the Football Association football was formed in 1863, the sport was played mainly by public schools, or teams with public school roots, and amateurism was the norm.
+This remained the case until the 1880s, when working-class teams began to vie for supremacy.
 The Football Association staged the second edition of the FA Cup, with Wanderers retaining the trophy by defeating Oxford University in the final.

 The first officially recognised international football match took place on 30 November 1872 when Scotland hosted England.

 International matches

 First official international

 The Scotland v England match in November 1872 is now officially recognised by FIFA as the first-ever international football match.
 The Football Association (FA) had initiated five matches between English and Scottish players since 1870, but those are now rated as representative games only because the Scotland teams consisted entirely of Anglo-Scots.

 The first international match that is now officially recognised took place after Queen's Park, the leading Scottish club at the time, invited the FA to select an England team to face a Scotland team (which, as they selected it, consisted entirely of Queen's Park players).
 The match took place at the Hamilton Crescent cricket ground in Partick, Glasgow on 30 November 1872 and ended in a 0–0 draw in front of around 4,000 spectators.
 England's team was captained by Cuthbert Ottaway of Oxford University and consisted of players from eight different clubs and one Army regiment.